lvgl/lvgl/docs/intro/index.rst

 Although you can get LVGL for free there is a massive amount of work behind it.
 It's created by a group of volunteers who made it available for you in their free time.

-To make the LVGL project sustainable, please consider :ref:`contributing` to the project.
+To make the LVGL project sustainable, please consider :ref:`contributing/contributing [0-1]` to the project.
-You can choose from many different ways of contributing See :ref:`contributing` such as simply writing a tweet about you using LVGL, fixing bugs, translating the documentation, or even becoming a maintainer.
+You can choose from many different ways of contributing See :ref:`contributing/contributing [0-1]` such as simply writing a tweet about you using LVGL, fixing bugs, translating the documentation, or even becoming a maintainer.

 Repository layout
 -----------------